thisisbliss/auto_backup_drupal_config/README.md

 Never lose Drupal config again!

-Solve the problem of pushing/deploying a git repository (with Drupal config) to platform.sh, then loosing existing Drupal config changes.
+Solve the problem of pushing/deploying a git repository (with Drupal config) to platform.sh, then losing existing Drupal config changes.

 Automatically creates backups of Drupal config changes on Platform, then sends a google chat message with the commands to download to your local project environment.